“State of the Gut” An Update on Gastrointestinal Disorders 2016

 Gastroenterologists, Hepatologists, Primary Care Physicians, Registered Nurses, Physician Assistants, Fellows and Residents.

-- Evaluate and manage patients with benign anorectal disorders.
+- Evaluate patients with obscure gastrointestinal bleeding.

 The Sheraton Brookfield